Albanese elected Australia's leader in complex poll result

 The election delivered a clear rebuke to Australia’s traditional two-party system, both to Labor and the heavily defeated conservative coalition led by the Liberal party’s outgoing Prime Minister Morrison.
 The major parties bled votes to fringe parties and independents, including in many seats considered Labor or coalition strongholds.

-The Liberal-National coalition was ahead in just 52 — drastically down from its bare-majority 76 in the 2019 poll, in what analysts called a fierce rejection of Morrison and his team’s handling of many issues in its three-year term including climate, COVID-19, women’s rights, political integrity and natural disasters such as bushfires and floods.
+The Liberal-National coalition was ahead in just 52 — drastically down from its bare-majority 76 in the 2019 poll.
+Analysts described the result as a fierce rejection of Morrison and his team’s handling of many issues in its three-year term including climate, COVID-19, women’s rights, political integrity and natural disasters such as bushfires and floods.

 A total of 15 seats had been declared for independents or minor party candidates.
 Of these, three were from the environment-centric Green party and 12 were non-aligned politicians, with up to nine of those so-called teal independents.